reachjason/Web3-Operator-Handbook/README.md

 If you know how to make a pull request to contribute a fix, please write the correction and use a pull request to submit it for consideration against the develop branch.
 If you are making several changes, please use a separate commit for each to make it easier to cherry-pick or resolve conflicts.
 Otherwise, please submit an issue, explaining the error or comment.
 If you would like to contribute extensive changes or new material, please let DM Jason on [Twitter](https://twitter.com/JasonRogues).

 # About Jason

+Jason also has built programs for founders such as accelerators, incubators and hackathons that over 1000 startups have applied to in the past.
+Additionally, he lectures a course on crypto at Miami University and Paris Dauphine University.
+He is also a mentor at the Wharton Accelerator, Plug and Play Technology, Blockchain Founders Fund and others.
+He's been plugged into crypto for over 8 years and has been building and operating.

 [LinkedIn](https://linkedin.com/in/jasonrrodrigues) | [Twitter](https://twitter.com/JasonRogues)

 # License TL;DR